agl-alexglopez/str_view/README.md

    sv_null() is returned. */
 const char *sv_next(const char *);

+/* Returns the reverse iterator beginning, the last character of the current view.
+If the view is null sv_null() is returned.
+If the view is sized zero with a valid pointer that pointer in the view is returned. */ const char *sv_rbegin(str_view);

+/* The ending position of a reverse iteration.
+It is undefined behavior to access or use rend.
+It is undefined behavior to pass in any str_view not being iterated through as started with rbegin. */ const char *sv_rend(str_view);

+/* Advances the iterator to the next character in the str_view being iterated through in reverse.
+It is undefined behavior to change the str_view one is iterating through during iteration.
+If the char pointer is null, sv_null() is returned. */ const char *sv_rnext(const char *);

 /* Returns the character pointer at the minimum between the indicated position and the end of the string view.
 If NULL is stored by the str_view then sv_null() is returned. */